 Theodore Becker-Jacob

-I am a PhD candidate in Philosophy at Princeton University.
-In AY 2025-2026, I will be a Graduate Prize Fellow at Princeton's University Center for Human Values.
+I am a PhD candidate in Philosophy at Princeton University and a 2025-2026 Laurance S. Rockefeller Graduate Prize Fellow at Princeton's University Center for Human Values.

 I have additional interests in the history of Africana philosophy, game and social choice theory, and the philosophy of artificial intelligence.